emphori/promise/README.md

 * **A simplified `.then` type signature** that disallows inline rejection handling in favour of explict calls to `.catch` when required.

+* **Incrementally adoptable** and backwards compatible with the weakly typed Promises shipped with TypeScript.

 ## Installation